 Once you have finished reviewing the slides, if you feel that the program is a good fit for you, the application form and Learner Profile are below.
 Please ensure that you read the application form carefully and that you include everything required in an organized manner.
 Start soon: some creative thinking is required :-).

 Prelude - Application Form 2022 .pdf

 Please email email@example.com if you have any questions, but note that students are expected to show some independence in responding to the tasks outlined in the application form--especially with the creative assignment.

 FAQ about the program can be found at the bottom of this page.

-Prelude is an enriched school program - not a district program.
+Prelude is a school-based program focused on international and local community and independent inquiry.
+It is not a district program.
 Only students in the Churchill catchment may be admitted to the Prelude Program.

 Prelude has never been affiliated with IB--it is not a Middle Years or Pre-IB program.
-For details about IB (Grade 11 and 12), please visit the IB page
+For details about IB, please visit the IB page

 Prelude Learner Profile: Prelude Learner Profile B&W.pdf